dundarc/dis-klinigi/README.md

-# 🦷 Dental Clinic Management System
+﻿# ğŸ¦· Dental Clinic Management System

 This project is a **Dental Clinic Management System** built with **Laravel 11, PHP 8.2, MySQL 8, TailwindCSS, Alpine.js, and Vite**.
 It provides modules for patient management, appointments, treatment plans, invoices, stock/medical supplies, e-archive invoice integration, and role-based access control.

 ---

-## 🚫 License & Usage Restrictions
+## ğŸš« License & Usage Restrictions

 This software is **NOT licensed for commercial use**.
 - You may **not** use this codebase to provide services, sell products, or deploy for paying customers.